 - Participants who choose to receive Cash Value Benefits (CVB) instead of infant baby foods can purchase fresh, frozen, or canned fruits and vegetables.

-To protect the health of WIC participants and WIC staff, beginning April 13 and until further notice, WIC participants are no longer required to visit the clinic.
+To protect the health of WIC participants and WIC staff, until further notice, WIC participants are no longer required to visit the clinic.
 All services will be provided only through remote services by telephone.

 Hasta nuevo aviso, los participantes del Programa para Mujeres, Bebés y Niños (WIC) no están obligados a visitar la clínica.
 Todos los servicios se ofrecerán por teléfono.

 Due to the COVID-19 pandemic USDA has placed a temporary waiver on the requirement for participants to be physically present during a certification.
 To ensure our program continues to offer the highest level of services we have created a Medical Referral Form (pdf).
 The purpose of the form is to collect accurate and up to date anthropometric data.
 Your office may have clients request the form be filled out for their next WIC appointment, or it can be used to refer a new client who would benefit from WIC’s services.
 For more information, please refer to the South Carolina WIC Director's letter.

 To help address WIC product shortages that have occurred, WIC participants may now choose from expanded options in a variety of food categories.
 You can check out what's available by clicking here.